Our Partners

-The New England Secondary School Consortium is committed to creating in-state and cross-state networks that can help the five states pursue their common mission.
-The following partner organizations each play vital role in the Consortium, lending leadership, expertise, and resources to New England's educators.
+The New England Secondary School Consortium is committed to fostering in-state and cross-state networks that can help the five states pursue their common mission.
+The following partner organizations each play a vital role in the Consortium, lending leadership, expertise, and resources to New England’s educators.

 New England Association of Schools and Colleges